Master's Thesis Submission Form

 Note: You must be enrolled in Thesis 799A or 799B, or Dissertation 899 at SDSU at the time of your initial document submission before Montezuma Formatting will accept your manuscript for formatting.

-To submit for formatting, please supply your signed signature page(s), RED ID, and thesis or dissertation Microsoft Word file in one email to thesis@aztecmail.com.
+To submit your thesis for formatting, please fill out the SDSU Master's Thesis Submission Form.
 Upon receipt of these documents, we will verify your enrollment in 799 and create a record for you in our system.
 You will then receive an email with instructions on how to make payments in person or by phone.

 We cannot format your document from a PDF, Google Doc, or LaTex template file.
 We are only able to use Microsoft Word.